 As with any other automobile accident, these injuries could be irreversible.
 In the most devastating Uber accidents, the victims experience permanent disability, coma, and death.
 Your injuries will be unlike those of anyone else, and you need to seek immediate treatment even for seemingly minor aches and pains.
 Remember, if you fail to obtain medical attention, and your problem worsens, it will be much more difficult to assign liability to the responsible party.

 Does Uber Cover Accidents?

-Uber provides liability insurance to cover accidents, but the rules on how this works are complex.
+Uber provides liability insurance to cover accidents, but the rules on how these work are complex.
 The exact coverage will depend on such factors as whether – at the time of the accident – the driver is waiting for a passenger, on the way to get a passenger, or already has one in the vehicle.

 If an Uber driver gets into an accident on his or her way to pick up a passenger, or while the passenger is in the vehicle, he or she is considered on duty.
 In this event, Uber has liability coverage of up to $1 million.
 The driver’s personal insurance policy may need to cover some portion of the accident before Uber’s policy applies.
 Dealing with competing insurance companies, who often negotiate claims, can be complicated.
 You should turn to an experienced Uber accident attorney if you’ve been hurt.

-What Should I Do If I’m Involved In An Uber Accident?
+What Should I Do If I’m Involved In A Chicago Uber Accident?